Outta Line Fishing

 Gag Grouper

-Gag Grouper are solid fighters that'll test your gear once hooked.
-These fish average 20 inches but can push 50+ inches and 80 pounds.
-They hang around offshore reefs, wrecks, and rocky structure in 40-150 feet of water.
-Spring through fall offers the best action when they're most active.
-What guests love is the fight - once you hook one, they'll immediately try to dive back into structure to break you off.
-The meat is excellent eating with firm white flesh.
-My tip: keep your drag locked tight and don't let them freewheel back to the bottom.
-Use circle hooks with live pinfish or cut bait, and be ready to muscle them up quick before they find a hole to hide in.
+Gag Grouper are some of the strongest fighters you'll hook around our reefs and wrecks.
+These chunky fish average 20 inches but can push 50+ inches and 80 pounds.
+They love hiding around rocky structure, ledges, and artificial reefs in 40-100 feet of water.
+Adults hang offshore while juveniles stay closer to shore.
+Best fishing happens spring through fall when water temps are right.
+What makes them special is their bulldogging fight - once hooked, they'll try dragging your bait straight back to their hole.
+The meat is excellent eating with firm white flakes.
+Here's the key: keep your drag locked tight and don't let them freewheel back to cover.
+Use circle hooks with live pinfish or cut bait, and be ready to muscle them up fast before they wrap you around the structure.

 Gag Grouper